core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 In particular, this approach requires both the origin client and the origin server to have already joined the correct OSCORE group.
 Then, starting from the same plain CoAP request, different clients in the OSCORE group are able to deterministically generate a same Deterministic Request protected with Group OSCORE, which is sent to a proxy for being forwarded to the origin server.
 The proxy can effectively cache the resulting OSCORE-protected response from the server, since the same plain CoAP request will result again in the same Deterministic Request and thus will produce a cache hit at the proxy.

-When using this approach, the following also applies in addition to what is defined in {{sec-message-processing}}, when processing incoming messages at a proxy that implements caching of responses.
+When using this approach, the following also applies in addition to what is defined in {{incoming-requests}} and {{incoming-responses}}, when processing incoming messages at a proxy that implements caching of responses.

 * Upon receiving a request from (the previous hop towards) the origin client, the proxy checks if specifically the message available during the execution of Step 2 in {{incoming-requests}} produces a cache hit.